What is an insurance premium?

 There are a range of ways you can manage your premium:

-- Nominating an excess that suits your individual needs
+- You may be able to nominate a basic excess that suits your individual needs:

-- Increasing your excess will reduce your overall premium, however you may incur a higher cost if you lodge a claim
+- Increasing your excess will reduce your overall premium, however you may incur a higher cost when you lodge a claim

-- Decreasing your excess will increase your overall premium however will lower your out-of-pocket costs when you lodge a claim
+- Decreasing your excess will increase your overall premium, however may lower your out-of-pocket costs when you lodge a claim

 - Review your optional extras and ensure your extras are still suitable to your needs

-- Check your nominated sum insured or agreed value amount is right for you
+- Check your nominated sum insured or agreed value amount is right for you, be mindful when updating this to ensure you are not under insured

 Reinsurance